JakeTheRabbit/HAGR/README.md

 Some things might not work, there are basically no instructions.
 Its all pretty self explanatory if you are familiar with home assistant.

-If you have the THC-S (a cheap version like Aroya, GrowLink coco/rockwool humidity/ec/temp for 100$) here is how to integrate it into Home Assistant with ESP Home: https://github.com/JakeTheRabbit/TDR-Sensor/blob/f01d88421085d922dd9abb14dc89586b4b1563c4/README.md

 Features integrated into Home Assistant:

 This list is not exhaustive and I'm in the process of consolodating multiple setups into one shiny finished config and uploading here as I work through it.

 - Co2 control with setpoints for day/night in Node Red using an SCD-41 and ESPAtom